 In most cases, the electric motor/generator will provide sufficient braking power to slow the vehicle.
-Yet, when it's traveling at high or very low speeds, is stationary or the battery is fully charged, too hot or too cold, the electric motor cannot provide enough braking torque on its own and will need the support of a hydraulic braking system.
+Yet, when it's travelling at high or very low speeds, is stationary or the battery is fully charged, too hot or too cold, the electric motor cannot provide enough braking torque on its own and will need the support of a hydraulic braking system.
 To what extent will largely depend on the vehicle.
 For example, on earlier generation Toyota Prius’ (2001-2004), the hydraulic brakes are not used until the vehicle is below seven miles per hour, except for hard stops.

 What does this mean for brake service?

-Because the hydraulic brakes are essentially a back-up system, they are used less, and in theory, should last longer.
+Because the hydraulic brakes are essentially a back-up system, they are used less, and in theory should last longer.
 However, the reality can be very different - with less use, rust and contaminants can quickly build-up, affecting both the disc’s friction surface, the pad mounting, and the caliper piston/slider pins.
 So, the key braking components still wear - just differently.

 Take the caliper carrier as an example.
 Due to the corrosion from lack of brake use, the brake pads may not be able to fully retract from the disc, causing accelerated, uneven wear.
 Alternatively, and depending on where the corrosion lies, the pads may not contact the disc properly.
 As such any corrosion on the disc friction face will not get cleaned off completely, resulting in disc brake pitting as well.

-Of course, age, driving conditions and environmental factors such as water, salt spray, and temperature changes will all cause wear and tear to the system components.
+Of course, age, driving conditions and environmental factors such as water, salt spray and temperature changes will all cause wear and tear to the system components.
 Just like they would on any other vehicle.
-So, it’s still best practice to perform regular maintenance checks on the entire braking system, whether it’s a hybrid, electric or internal combustion engine-powered vehicle – just remember to follow the safety precautions detailed in the vehicle’s manufacturer’s handbook.
+So, it’s still best practice to perform regular maintenance checks on the entire braking system, whether it’s a hybrid, electric or internal combustion engine powered vehicle – just remember to follow the safety precautions detailed in the vehicle’s manufacturer’s handbook.

 To learn about the sophisticated propulsion software and systems inside, visit our Power Electronics category page.